Over time, her work will be a phenomenal record of the documentation, history, and evolution of fashion.

 — Georg Petschnigg, founder of FiftyThree

 My name is Danielle Meder, and I am a fashion artist and writer.
 As an illustrator, I specialize in sketching live at fashion shows, creating complex layered paper dolls, and helping fashion designers communicate their ideas.
 The theme of my writing is the ephemeral nature of fashion, beauty and fame.
 I am a regular contributor to the Style section of Canada’s national newspaper The Globe and Mail.
-My first book, Draw Fashion Now, will be published by Quarto in August 2016.
+My first book, Draw Fashion Now, is published by Quarto.

 I am fortunate to live a location independent life, and I divide most of my time among my four favourite cities: Toronto, New York, London and Paris.

 Heartfelt thanks for visiting, and please feel free to get in touch.

 A little bio… I grew up in a log home my father built on a small farm in rural Ontario.
 My mother is a music teacher, and as kids we were homeschooled.
 We had an idyllic childhood, as far away from the fashion world as could be.
 We wore the same clothes every day, there was nowhere to shop, and I never looked at fashion magazines.
 Instead, I was obsessed with big books surveying the history of costume, which I would take out of the library.
 As a kid, I would spend many hours creating detailed paper dolls inspired by the way fashion changed through the centuries.